Wethersfield CT: Connecticut Started Here

 DO: Wethersfield CT Academy of the Arts

 But drop-ins are welcome to attend evening lectures, music, poetry slams, demonstrations and other cultural events.
-Check website for event and class calendar.
+Check the website for event and class calendars.
 There’s always something going on.
-One-Day Sat.
-Workshops 10-4:30, $95, rsvp required.

 Hubbard Home Street Sign, Wethersfield CT